A-Lohse/deeplearningproject/README.md

 # src folder
 cd make_plot
 ```
 and run  `baseline_models_and_plots.py` which loads the trained models from the directory `/trained_models`.
+All the models can be found on google drive [link](https://drive.google.com/drive/folders/17VqYUhAWT_vp8StMEVOjq0bPSxbjokw8?usp=sharing).
 It prints metrics to console and creates plots and tables in `/plots_tables`

 If you instead want to train the models then you can run the following commands
 ```bash